Ultralight dark matter in long-baseline accelerator neutrino oscillations: Ultralight dark matter in neutrino oscillations

 \section{Ultralight dark matter in neutrino oscillations}

-In this section, we review the theoretical framework for the scalar and vector dark matter field in the ultralight regime and discuss their phenomenological implications on the neutrino matter potential in terrestrial experiments.
+In this section, we review the theoretical framework for the scalar and vector DM fields in the ultralight regime and discuss their phenomenological implications on the neutrino matter potentials in terrestrial experiments.